 - People in the organization—Only members of the organization can find and view the group.
 Members can be invited to the group or apply to join.

 - Everyone (public)—Anyone can find and view the group, even if they are not a member of the organization.
-Anyone can be invited to the group or apply to join.
+This is the default.

 Your sharing privileges may determine the options you can select.
-If you have a public account, the Everyone (public) option is selected by default and can't be changed.
+If you have a public account, the Everyone (public) option is the only option and can't be changed.

 - If you chose People in the organization or Everyone (public) in the previous step, select one of the following to specify who can join the group: